INTO-CPS-Association/RabbitMQFMU_DistributedCosimDemo/mass_spring_model_godot/README.md

 godot-mono [password]
 ```

-Contant Claudio claudio.gomes@ece.au.dk for the password to get access to RabbitMQ on AWS.
+Contact Claudio claudio.gomes@ece.au.dk for the password to get access to RabbitMQ on AWS.
 No argument or wrong password will fail.